Skip to content →

 You can also create sub-issues in the issue creation modal (C) by pressing Command Shift O to open the editor or under the ... menu and "Add sub-issue".

 When you save a sub-issue, it will automatically launch the editor to create a new one.
-If you want to create a new one with the same values (labels/assignee etc.) you can press Command Shift Enter or Shift+click the save button.
+If you want to create a new one with the same values (labels/assignee etc.) you can press ⌘ Shift Enter or Shift+ click the save button.
+Press Esc to exit the sub-issue editor and continue updating the parent issue.

-You can turn a comment under an issue into a sub-issue by hovering over a comment and clicking the ... menu then "new sub-issue from comment".
+You can turn a comment under an issue into a sub-issue by hovering over a comment and clicking the menu then "new sub-issue from comment".
+Selecting a comment's text and pressing Shift O will also create a sub-issue.

-If you have a list (bulleted, numbered or checklist) you can highlight the checklist and hit Command Shift O to convert to sub-issues or choose the "Create sub-issues(s) from selection" item in the formatting toolbar.
+If you have a list (bulleted, numbered or checklist) you can highlight the checklist and hit Shift O to convert to sub-issues or choose the "Create sub-issues(s) from selection" item in the formatting toolbar.

-You can add a template using the templates icon when creating a sub-issue or using the command menu under "Create new sub-issue from template" when viewing the Parent.
+You can add a template using the templates icon when creating a sub-issue or using the command menu under "Create new sub-issue from template" when viewing the parent.

 Copy properties